hankypoo7/The-blooket-hacks/README.md

-> note for **hankypoo7** | Lets go, you just got 600+ veiws on this repo in the past hour... you should reupload the scripts and start working on this repo more...

 <div align=center>

 # These hacks most likly dont work as they are outdated by 1 year and have probably been blocked by Blooket.